Me-TV/Me-TV/README.md

 When started the initial screen of Me TV shows the frontends available or a message if none are connected.
 It should show any new ones as they are connected – and remove ones as they are removed.
 Each frontend button is a toggle button for the associated display for that frontend.
-Clicking on a frontend button will start a new frame, tune the frontend to the channel that was shown, and start playing the channel.
+Clicking on a frontend button will start a new frame, tune the frontend to the channel that is shown, and start playing the channel.
 Channels can be changed and there is a full screen capability.

 Hopefully the UI is intuitive and gives a good UX.
 If not please feel free to submit an issue.